 Cabinet styles can be differentiated using several metrics (e.g., size or mounting type), but one of the most important distinguishing characteristics is how the controller is connected to other cabinet equipment.
 There are two types of connections-parallel and serial.
-A signal cabinet with parallel connections directly wires the controller to every individual input and output, while a cabinet with serial connections connects the controller to cabinet equipment through serial interface units (e.g., Bus interface units in NEMA TS-2 cabinets).
+A signal cabinet with parallel connections directly wires the controller to every individual input and output, while a cabinet with serial connections connects the

+Exhibit 4-9 Basic Equipment in a Type 332 Signal Cabinet controller to cabinet equipment through serial interface units (e.g., Bus interface units in NEMA TS-2 cabinets).
 Type 332, Type 336, and NEMA TS-1 signal cabinets use parallel connections, while NEMA TS-2 and ITS signal cabinets use serial connections.